How to Choose a Yoga Retreat

 What if I’m new to yoga?

 If the retreat is geared toward experienced yogis or teachers, this will usually be made really clear up front.
-If not, anything goes.
 You do not have to be a yoga superstar to get a lot out of a retreat experience.
 However, it’s a good idea to practice a little more frequently in the weeks before you go in preparation for the sheer quantity of asana that is going to be thrown at you.
 Otherwise, you may find yourself spending your week in paradise too sore to enjoy yourself.

-Make sure to tell your teachers that you are a beginner and remember that you can sit out any poses at any time.
+Make sure to tell your teachers if you are a beginner and remember that you can sit out any poses at any time.
 It’s very normal to have students of all different levels at retreats.
 A good teacher will always cater to the needs of each individual as well as the group as a whole and will guide you to practice at a pace that’s right for you.